 Reflection is one of the properties of matter, as well as space, time, motion, and is the most important factor determining the nature of interaction.
 Forms of reflection have historically evolved along with the development of matter.
 High levels of development of matter have more perfect forms of reflection.
 The process of improving the quality of the display went along the lines of increasing the activity and selectivity of the display.
 All products of human cognitive activity are active reflections of reality.
-Not mass and not energy, but the level of organization characterizes the development of reflection and specific conditions, as a rule, statistical character therefore not all reflections can be realized in interaction.
-Elements of the system as a result of reflection and interaction on the basis of the laws of physics and chemistry and probabilistic laws form ordered structures, mostly stable.
+Not mass and not energy, but the level of organization characterizes the development of reflectivity systems.
+Interaction in the inorganic nature occurs on the basis of reflection and specific conditions, as a rule, statistical character therefore not all reflection and interaction on the basis of the laws of physics and chemistry and probabilistic laws form ordered structures, mostly stable.
 Reflection in inorganic nature does not have the status of independent existence.
 But under certain conditions there are processes of spontaneous, slow current self-organization.